Avaiga/taipy-doc/docs/userman/scenario_features/events/examples.md

 ensuring users are always informed through an interactive and engaging interface.

-This script defines a custom event consumer class `SpecificCoreConsumer`, which listens for all events published by Taipy Core and triggers GUI notification based on those events.
+This script defines a custom event consumer class `SpecificCoreConsumer`, which listens for all events published by Taipy and triggers GUI notification based on those events.
 It includes determining if the event is published from a `Scenario^` entity or `DataNode^` entity and if the action is `CREATION` or `UPDATE`.